wjakob/nanobind/docs/api_core.rst

 .. cpp:class:: builtin_exception : public std::runtime_error

-   Base class of C++ versions of builtin Python exceptions (see below)
+   General-purpose class to propagate builtin Python exceptions from C++.
+A number of convenience functions (see below) instantiate it.

-.. cpp:class:: stop_iteration : public builtin_exception
+.. cpp:function:: builtin_exception stop_iteration(const char * what = nullptr)

-   When thrown in C++ code called from Python, nanobind will raise a ``StopIteration`` exception in Python.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``StopIteration`` exception boundary. when it crosses the C++ ↔ Python interface.

-.. cpp:class:: index_error : public builtin_exception
+.. cpp:function:: builtin_exception index_error(const char * what = nullptr)

-   When thrown in C++ code called from Python, nanobind will raise a ``IndexError`` exception in Python.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``IndexError`` exception boundary. when it crosses the C++ ↔ Python interface.

-.. cpp:class:: key_error : public builtin_exception
+.. cpp:function:: builtin_exception key_error(const char * what = nullptr)

-   When thrown in C++ code called from Python, nanobind will raise a ``KeyError`` exception in Python.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``KeyError`` exception boundary. when it crosses the C++ ↔ Python interface.

-.. cpp:class:: value_error : public builtin_exception
+.. cpp:function:: builtin_exception value_error(const char * what = nullptr)

-   When thrown in C++ code called from Python, nanobind will raise a ``ValueError`` exception in Python.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``ValueError`` exception boundary. when it crosses the C++ ↔ Python interface.

-.. cpp:class:: type_error : public builtin_exception
+.. cpp:function:: builtin_exception type_error(const char * what = nullptr)

-   When thrown in C++ code called from Python, nanobind will raise a ``TypeError`` exception in Python.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``TypeError`` exception boundary. when it crosses the C++ ↔ Python interface.

-.. cpp:class:: buffer_error : public builtin_exception
+.. cpp:function:: builtin_exception buffer_error(const char * what = nullptr)

-   When thrown in C++ code called from Python, nanobind will raise a ``BufferError`` exception in Python.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``BufferError`` exception boundary. when it crosses the C++ ↔ Python interface.

-.. cpp:class:: import_error : public builtin_exception
+.. cpp:function:: builtin_exception import_error(const char * what = nullptr)

-   When thrown in C++ code called from Python, nanobind will raise a ``ImportError`` exception in Python.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``ImportError`` exception boundary. when it crosses the C++ ↔ Python interface.

-.. cpp:class:: attribute_error : public builtin_exception
+.. cpp:function:: builtin_exception attribute_error(const char * what = nullptr)

-   When thrown in C++ code called from Python, nanobind will raise a ``AttributeError`` exception in Python.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``AttributeError`` exception boundary. when it crosses the C++ ↔ Python interface.

 .. cpp:function:: void register_exception_translator(void (* exception_translator)(const std::exception_ptr &, void*), void * payload = nullptr)